Registration for NPs

-To qualify for registration, you must meet one of the following requirements within the last two years:
+To qualify for registration, you must meet one of the following requirements:

-Please note: if your name has changed since you were last registered in New Brunswick a copy of your marriage certificate is required.
+Please note: if your name has changed since you were last registered in New Brunswick legal proof of name change (marriage certificate, etc.) is required.

 Returning to work within New Brunswick after a leave of absence

 - A completed Application for Reinstatement of Registration form

 Returning to work in New Brunswick from outside of the province

 If you were previously registered in New Brunswick and would like to reinstate your registration, the NANB requires the following:

 - Application for Reinstatement of Registration

 The Reinstatement of Registration package includes the required forms listed above.
 Please download and complete as instructed.

 - Standards for the Practice of Primary Health Care Nurse Practitioners (December 2018)